astropy/astropy-APEs/APE_coordinated_pkg.rst

 `astropy roles <http://www.astropy.org/team.html>`_.

-One additional consequence of this change is that coordinated packages will live in the `astropy github organization <https://github.com/astropy>`_ , for which the project has management power, while affiliated packages, in general, should *not*.
+One additional consequence of this change is that coordinated packages will live in the `astropy GitHub organization <https://github.com/astropy>`_ , for which the project has management power, while affiliated packages, in general, should *not*.
 To ease this process, however, any affiliated packages currently in the astropy organization can be "legacied-in".
-This means that they may remain in the github organization even if they are not coordinated packages.
+This means that they may remain in the GitHub organization even if they are not coordinated packages.
 Moving forward, though, new coordinated packages should be in the astropy organization and new  affiliated packages should not be.